 By aiming to retain 100% of incumbent staff, IBEX mitigates any impact to service levels during contract transition.
 Some existing personnel will be seamlessly transferred to IBEX during this phase.
 Our goal is to ensure exceptional performance by using a highly effective recruitment and retention program.
 Fair and equitable treatment of all employees, responsiveness, and organizational excellence are central themes to the delivery of our HR solutions.
 Our recruit and retain personnel plan is based on our total compensation, recruiting, training, maintenance, and retention strategy.
 Our plan ensures fair, equitable, and market-competitive compensation and fringe benefits; employee development; job growth; and promotion opportunities to attract and retain high-end talent; encourage staff to fulfill personal objectives; and enable staff to focus on NIAID missions.
 As part of a training feedback loop, this process includes applying lessons learned from similar contracts in a multi-tiered approach to optimize staffing.
 We fill each position with the most qualified candidate from: 1) incumbent staff at NIAID, 2) employees from Team IBEX, and/or 3) new hires.

 Training — As we provided for USAID and other agencies’ operations, IBEX will put in place a Learning Management System (LMS) to support training for Malian scientists and administrators on MSC’s policies and standard operating procedures (SOPs) so as to support implementation of NIAID’s collaborative research projects in Mali.
 The LMS is a web application with workflows and staff tracking that manages the learning process.
 It house curriculum, on-line courses, self-study modules, testing, and tracking of certifications.
 The LMS provides automated reminders to staff and managers about expiring credentials, required courses, and other educational context.
 Our LMS is integrated into an employee web portal for easy access.
-IBEX recognizes employee training is an important aspect in enhancing our staff’s motivation levels, performance, and retention.
+IBEX recognizes employee training is an important aspect in enhancing our staff’s motivatiCon levels, performance, and retention.
 These factors are the main reasons why we set aside budget and other resources to improve the skills of our team.
 Our LMS records the number of employees who complete the online courses, review materials, and learn skills to implement on the job.

 In-Country Experience — Members of the IBEX team have experience developing clinical research infrastructure in Mali, Guinea, and other African nations.
 We have shown the ability to support rapid response of clinical research activities in support of priorities as set forth by the Department of Health and Human Services (HHS), the National Institutes of Health (NIH), and other government agencies for emerging diseases.
 Our team has the ability to network with other clinical research collaborators whose interests align with and further NIAID’s mission.